GaganGupta19/email-handler/README.md

 > to access sidekiq go to 'localhost:3000/sidekiq'

+You can visit [demo](https://morning-reaches-23472.herokuapp.com) but it might not load emails because of remote location of server and security reasons of gmail although you can try it but perform functions mentioned in **IMPORTANT NOTE** section before adding mailbox details.

 **IMPORTANT NOTE**

 you have to provide permissions to prevent gmail from blocking the access.